 He tells me he’s 34; I tell him I’m 37.
-About 17 years too old to be straining my body for minimum wage, I want to add.
+About 17 years too old to be fake-fighting for minimum wage, I want to add.
 Couldn’t stick with boxing though, not after what happened.

-We reach the the top of the harbour bridge.
+We reach the top of the Harbour Bridge.
 Halfway.
 I’ve got white noise in my ears.

 I’ve hardly thought about Dutchy’s Boxing Gym in ages.
 When I was 18, 19, I doused my brain with so much weed and crack and bourbon my memories of Dutchy’s got pushed wayyyyy down.
 I found myself smashing people on Colombo Street, jumping on the bonnet of some cop car in Cashel Mall.
 Can’t even remember how half the fights started.

-She dumped me on old Coach Dutchy’s driveway and hooned back home.
+She dumped me on old Coach Dutchy’s driveway.
 Coach Dutchy came out in his white singlet and flip flops.
 Springy curly white chest hair stuck out around his tits.
 His eyes were 100 percent on me.
 Didn’t ask to meet my mum or anything.
 No fees, no paperwork, no names, no nothing – just shoved these sweaty, manky leather gloves in my arms, tossed a roll of cotton bandage on top and told me to glove up and get in the ring.
-He didn’t have a wife or kids any more; we didn’t have dads.
+We’d sort out money later.
+He didn’t have a wife or kids anymore; we didn’t have dads.

 When we got in the fuckin ring though, by God: we had incredible leg work from all the skipping.
-Plus the combos he’d force us to do a hundred times paid off.
-I was shit-scared going to my first Golden Gloves but a 1-6-3-2 combo won me my very first fight, first round.
+Plus the combos he’d force us to practice a hundred times paid off.
+I was shit-scared going to my first Golden Gloves but a 1-6-3-2 combo won me my very first fight.
 My mum was at the casino and didn’t see it but the boys were all hugging me and shit.
-It was all thanks to the fitness – Dutchy’s people had gone through famine after the Second World War and he was obsessed with self-denial.
+It was all thanks to the fitness – Dutchy’s people had gone through famine around the Second World War and he was obsessed with self-denial.
 Pain makes you strong, he’d tell us.
-The first dude I fought saw right from the ding of the first bell I was in for a long, hard 20 minute dance instead of a quick knockout.
-I made him drain himself chasing me around the ring till he let his guard down then I pummelled the cunt and got me a medal.
+The first dude I fought saw right from the ding of the first bell I was in for a long, hard dance instead of a quick knockout.
+I made him drain himself chasing me round the ring till he let his guard down then I pummelled the cunt and got me a medal.

 I started to love Dutchy’s after that.
 He offered three sessions every week and I took them all up.
 Other fights in life had brought me only trouble but Dutchy’s was a place to turn your anger into gold.
 Every dude that turned up for training was from a different clique but we all bowed down to the god of discipline.

 That discipline took a lot of forms not even related to boxing.
 We weren’t allowed to smoke or drink or eat pizza.
 He’d use forceps on your stomach.
-You got a smack in the face if you had any fat on you.
+He whipped you with a skipping rope if you had any fat on you.
 If we wanted an energy snack it had to be sunflower seeds.
 Some days there was zero boxing and Dutchy had us laying bricks.
-We built something called a heat wall where the bricks face north to catch the sun so Ol’ Dutch could grow kumara around his house, which was on the same property as the the gym.
+We built something called a heat wall where the bricks face north to catch the sun so Ol’ Dutch could grow kumara around his house, which was on the same section as the gym.
 And he was proud, don’t get me wrong.
 For a few minutes a week he’d be all mushy, nuzzling your hair and telling you he loved you.
 Then he’d whack you in the guts for not standing up straight.

 I boxed all through 14, 15, 16.
 At 17 I was still going hard.
 Partly I was waiting for a chance to earn a one-on-one session with Dutchy on some rainy Friday night when he’d get all fatherly, dust off the camera and take a photo for the Wall of Fame.
 Dutchy didn’t give all the boys the honour of being photographed with their medals dangling between their pecs.
-His head was as banged-up as his ears and he’d go months forgetting to take a new photo before quietly leading a boy aside and a few days later there’d be a picture of a boy on the wall, glazed with sweat, neck flared, chin upthrust.
+His head was as banged-up as his ears and he’d go months forgetting to take a new photo before quietly leading a boy aside to arrange a photo sesh.
+Kom met mee, jongen, he’d always go.
+A few days later there’d be a picture of a boy on the wall, freckled with sweat, neck flared, chin upthrust.
 The heroes.
 The favourites.
 I woulda given anything to have my picture on that wall.